-- Continual review of sea level risk allowance predictions and observations. - Long term sea level rise reviews (to include increased protection measures for key areas and possible relocation of infrastructure should that be required - · Monitoring of groundwater levels and salinity.
+- Continual review of sea level risk allowance predictions and observations. - Long term sea level rise reviews (to include increased MDLs, protection measures for key areas and managed retreat). - Monitoring of groundwater levels and salinity.

-The Climate Change Risk Assessment Register will be maintained and updated in accordance with updates provided by International and National bodies, and to ensure compliance with any new government legislation.
+The Climate Change Risk Assessment Register will be maintained and updated in accordance with IPCC and CSIRO updates, and to ensure compliance with any new government legislation.
 RESPONDING TO CLIMATE CHANGE